Tony Parker: Final years with Spurs (2014–2018)

-On 27 November 2017, in a 115–108 win over the Dallas Mavericks, Parker had six points and four assists in 14 minutes in his first appearance since tearing his quadriceps tendon.
-On 29 November, Parker had 10 points and five assists while playing 18 minutes in his second game back.
-In his last season with the Spurs, Parker played 55 games and averaged a career-low 7.7 points a game.
-The Spurs made it to the playoffs and lost to the Golden State Warriors in 5 games in the first round.
+Parker returned from injury on 27 November 2017 in a win over the Dallas Mavericks.
+Parker had six points and four assists in 14 minutes, saying after the game it felt "a little bit like my first game when I was rookie".
+In his 17th and final season with the Spurs, Parker played 55 games and averaged a career-low 7.7 points a game.
+The Spurs faced the Golden State Warriors in the first round of playoffs and were eliminated in five games.

 On 11 November 2019, the Spurs retired Parker's No. 9 jersey.
+Parker is considered the Spurs' greatest point guard and left as the franchise's assist leader with 6,829.